Discover more from The Retroist

 Faith Ford played Lynn Holly Brickhouse.
 Lynn is the typical spoiled cheerleader from eighties TV.
 Scott of course has a crush on her, but she doesn’t even know he is there.
 When not checkinging herself out or hanging with her friends, Lynn can be found talking on her very eighties mobile phone.

-The show was co-created by Barry Kemp.
+The show was co-created by Mark Ganzel and Barry Kemp.
 Which is kind of a big deal.
 Kemp is no lightweight.
-He is credited with two very long running sitcoms that you probably know, Newhart and Coach.
+He is credited with two very long-running sitcoms that you probably know, Newhart and Coach.
+The show is based loosely on Kemp and Ganzel’s childhoods in Fort Dodge, Iowa and Kansas City, Missouri.

 All 6 episode of the show are frequently posted online.
 Recently someone went through with a claim and took down some of the higher quality ones on YouTube.
 Still, the Pilot of the show tends to keep appearing.
 It is 25 minutes long and moves quickly.
 If you don’t have time to watch the entire show, why not check out the opening credits.
 If someone was to ask me for a credit sequence that typified the 1987 “vibe,” I would probably send them this.